City Guide to Istanbul, Turkey: Part 4 | Must See Attractions

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-This is part three of a multiple part series in our City Guide to Istanbul.
+This is part four of a multiple part series in our City Guide to Istanbul.
 Don’t miss part one, two and three!

 So, to possibly make your research on sightseeing in Istanbul (and other destinations) easier, we’ve kept our maps with all of the information we gathered (accurate at the time of our sightseeing).
 Finding hours, prices, and general information can sometimes be challenging, so we’ve tried to include these details on our maps and provide appropriate links below.
 And finally, not every attraction is suitable for every visitor, but the copywriters and marketing departments for the destinations sure make it sound like it.
 How many times have you read “Great for kids and adults alike” and shown up at the venue to wonder why anyone over 20 years-old without kids would go out of their way to be there?
 Below we’ve included our itinerary with tips, impressions, and our takeaways on each place that, when combined with the official attraction information and website, may help you decide if it’s a destination for your travel adventure or not.